 Why design research matters

 Pursuing innovation is not always the best option.
-There a far more cases that prove it is often better to stick to tried and true methods instead of trying to create something completely different.
+There are far more cases that prove it is often better to stick to tried and true methods instead of trying to create something completely different.

 Well-conducted research provides information about current users and competitors.
 It also gives insight into the latest design trends, as well as steady and stable UX patterns which should be adhered to.